alphagov/verify-rails-config-spike/CHALLENGE.md

 You'll want to make:
 * User interface to add/view/delete transactions + identity providers
 * Models to represent transactions + identity providers
+* Controllers and Views to process requests for information

 **Note:** do not call the model Transaction[s], it conflicts with Rails internals